 For six-months the Browser team led a deep research project, interviewing underwriters, analysts and clients to understand how they calculated risk.
 As part of this, we mapped out the entire user workflow; from the client request, through analysis, and to the final report.
 This original research gave us a holistic, top-down view of the user experience, allowing us to identify areas for improvements and to redesign the process from the ground up.

 Working closely with our client, we started mapping out user needs using the MoSCoW method.
 We identified three key areas that were slowing the workflow down: data processing, inter-department communication and the production of client-facing reports.
 From these findings, we began prototyping ideas for a web platform where users could complete multiple risk assessments and management tasks within a single application.

 The result of our user experience research was that Insights was built around three core features: Maps, Charts and Reports.
 With Charts, users can visualise layers of information in multiple views, easily aggregating data via filters and templates to better understand a risk profile.
-This was integrated with the Reports module, allowing users to easily package data up for deeper analysis by regional specialists.
+This was integrated with the Reports module, which allows users to easily package data that has been validated and categorised by an AI-based NLP system up for deeper analysis by regional specialists.

 Early user groups expressed a strong preference for visualised data.
 With Maps, we experimented with mapping live data onto geographical interfaces.
 Users can create their own dynamic display of incoming risk information, entering assets manually or pulling live data from the other features.

 These features were built using React and library D3.js, while Maps was built using Mapbox.
 These progressive frameworks enable the creation of complex and interactive visualisations, with flexibility so that users can easily customise the platform.